qri-io/website/content/docs/dataset-components/commit.md

 ---
-title: "Commit"
+metaTitle: "Commit"
-metaTitle: "The Qri Commit Component"
-metaDescription: "The commit component contains details about the creation of a new version of a Qri dataset. "
+metaDescription: "The Commit component contains details about the creation of a new version of a Qri dataset. "
 weight: 6
 ---